grahamcarman/docs/astro/api/get-started.md

 :::

-## Step 2: Make a request to update your API token description
+## Step 2: Update your token description using the API

 Now that you have both an Organization ID and a Workspace ID, you can update your API token description and check your changes in the Cloud UI.